HEASARC/heasarc-tutorials/.github/pull_request_template.md

 - [ ] Are all sections in the HEASARC-tutorial template included in your notebook?
 - [ ] Is the notebook title compact and informative?
 It will be what the tutorial is listed under on the website.
 - [ ] Have you populated the notebook front-matter (the metadata at the top of the notebook)?
-- [ ] Is the kernel specified in the front-matter (e.g. heasoft, sas, ciao) correct for the notebook?
+- [ ] Is the kernel specified in the front-matter (e.g., heasoft, sas, ciao) correct for the notebook?
 - [ ] Have you added an entry for your notebook in the *_index.md file for the containing directory?

 ### Tech review checklist